Law

 • Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must also satisfy the Faculty of Law's additional admission requirements stated below.

-• Applicants whose primary language is not English and who obtained their admitting degree (JD or LLB or undergraduate degree in any other discipline) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (bachelor's degree) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) are the most common tests:

-• IELTS, Academic module: overall score of 7.5 with at least 7.0 in each component.
+• the International English Language Testing System (IELTS), Academic module: overall score of 7.5 with at least 7.0 in each component.

 • The Certificate of Proficiency in English (COPE): overall score of 86 with at least 22 in both the listening and reading components, 40 in the writing component, and 7 in the speaking component (Test of Oral Proficiency).